stefanomattoccia/stefanomattoccia.github.io/_pages/publications.md

 ---

 List of publications and patents.

-Most documents are available through Google Scholar.
+Most of these documents are available through Google Scholar.

 Journal papers
 ------